 On Time Landscaping participates in annual water efficiency training by SNWA conservation experts.

 On Time Landscapings staff has completed training to do pre-conversion site visits on behalf of the SNWA for many residential properties.

 The SNWA requires two inspections.

-2. Post work inspection is done by the SNWAs staff to make sure the work meets or exceeds their requirements.
+2. A post work inspection to make sure the work meets or exceeds the SNWAs requirements.
 If the work meets or exceeds the SNWAs requirments property owners have a little more paperwork to do before the SNWA will issue them a check.

 An article on HGTVs website quotes